danger/generator-danger-plugin/README.md

 $ yo danger-plugin
 ```

-This will create directory ready for Danger plugin development with the following technologies:
+This will create a new directory ready for Danger plugin development with the following technologies:

 * [Babel](https://babeljs.io/)
 * [Jest](http://facebook.github.io/jest/)